December 31st

 Commentary:

-When giving, give thoughtfully.
-When receiving, receive the giver's thoughts!
+When giving, give with thoughtfulness.
+When receiving, embrace the thoughtfulness of the giver!

 pada vigrahaH: